DenizCanELCI/spotify_danceability/README.md

 ### How to run (on Windows):
-  1. Install dependencies as written below in "Installation" pip install -r requirements.txt on command line \n
+  1. Install dependencies as written below in "Installation" pip install -r requirements.txt on command line <br>
-  2. Run "model_ML_Pipeline.py" from commandline \n
+  2. Run "model_ML_Pipeline.py" from commandline <br>
   3. On command line there is a local address that web app tuns on your machine, click on it to open app. \
   5. Enter your spotify userid, client id (from dummy Spotify project above) and client secret (again from dummy Spotify project above) to web app as inputs and hit 'Submit' \n
-  6. To get your spotify user id: \n
+  6. To get your spotify user id: <br>
-	From "https://open.spotify.com/" ron top right click on "Account". \n On the new tab  click "Edit profile" and there you have your user id! \n
+	From "https://open.spotify.com/" on top right click on "Account". <br>
+	On the new tab  click "Edit profile" and there you have your user id! <br>

-  7. Web app runs and gives you the output as "Hello 12345678912 The ML Dance Playlist has been created:  \n ML Dance Playlist 14_48_time". \n
+  7. Web app runs and gives you the output as "Hello 12345678912 The ML Dance Playlist has been created:  <br>
+	ML Dance Playlist 14_48_time". <br>